anasty17/mirror-leech-telegram-bot/README.md

 1. This Branch only for DEPLOYING!
 Don't use it for update!
 2. Generate all your private files from master branch (token.pickle, config.env, drive_folder, cookies.txt ...).
 3. `UPSTREAM_REPO` is required for heroku branch otherwise your bot will not start.
 4. If you want to edit aria.sh or qBittorrent.conf or any other file in repository, edit in your repository that filled for `UPSTREAM_REPO`.
-For more informations read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended).
+For more information read [THIS](https://github.com/anasty17/mirror-leech-telegram-bot/tree/master#upstream-repo-recommended).
 6. If want to add private files before deploying then add them to heroku branch not master branch!.

 ------